You’re a new small business, one thing you’ll want to know the answer to is “should I register for VAT”?

 - Reclaiming VAT.
 Although you will have to charge VAT on your goods and services once you are registered (known as output tax), you will also be able to reclaim VAT that you are charged by other businesses.
 This is known as input tax.
 At the start of a business when you have a lot of outgoings this may help you, for example, if you sold £2000 of goods and charged £400 of VAT but spent £10,000 on various start up items and can reclaim £2000, HMRC would then send you £1600.

 - Pricing – You need to think about your pricing strategy with VAT or without, once you hit £85,000 and you haven’t already incorporated VAT in the pricing strategy then you will be hit with increased prices.
-If you factor it in or register straight away you don’t need to worry about this as its clear from the start.
+If you factor it in or register straight away you need not worry about this as its clear from the start.